-The 2020 standards are based on industry expectations and the latest available national, state and territory data.
+The 2020 standards are based on industry expectations, CPI rises since 2016 and the latest available national, state and territory data.
 This includes national 2018-19 statistical data published by National and State Libraries Australia (NSLA) and local datasets published by State Libraries and state library associations on a wide range of library provision and usage measures by individual library service.
 Reference has also been made to public library standards published in NSW and Queensland.